Search Britroyals by name, year or event

 1094 - Duncan II becomes king.
 He is killed a few months later at the Battle of Monthechin, Kincardine, and Donald Bane returns

-1094 - Donald III regains the throne and jointly rules with his brother Edmund.
+1094 - Donald III regains the throne and jointly rules with Edmund.

-1097 - Edgar deposes his brothers Duncan and Edmund and becomes king
+1097 - Edgar deposes his uncle Donald and brother Edmund and becomes king

 1098 - Edgar cedes the Western Isles to Magnus Barefoot